Quickstart: Create and run a load test with Azure Load Testing

 Go to the Overview page of your Azure Load Testing resource.

-On the Get started tab, select Quick test.
+On the Get started tab, select Add HTTP requests > Create.

 View the test results

-Once the load test starts, you will be redirected to the test run dashboard.
+Once the load test starts, you're redirected to the test run dashboard.
 While the load test is running, Azure Load Testing captures both client-side metrics and server-side metrics.
-In this section, you'll use the dashboard to monitor the client-side metrics.
+In this section, you use the dashboard to monitor the client-side metrics.

 On the test run dashboard, you can see the streaming client-side metrics while the test is running.
 By default, the data refreshes every five seconds.

 After the load test finishes, you can view the load test summary statistics, such as total requests, duration, average response time, error percentage, and throughput.

 Optionally, change the display filters to view a specific time range, result percentile, or error type.

 Add requests to a load test

 With Azure Load Testing, you can create a URL-based load test that contains multiple requests.
 You can add up to five HTTP requests to a load test and use any of the HTTP methods, such as GET, POST, and more.